JamieBennett-Dev/Calorie-Tracker/README.md

 - GitPod development environment used.
 - GitHub used for version control and code hosting.
 - GitHub Projects used for Agile Methodology.
-- W3C for validation testing.
+- W3C for HTML and CSS validation testing.
+- JSHint for JavaScript validation testing.
+- Code Institute Python validator.

 ## Deployment